Templates

 This documentation uses a set of CSS files.
 The information about this files location may be found in the template files.
 See the typical project structure for more details.

-There's a mechanism for defining and using color themes.
-A theme is a subdirectory of
+The provided template supports defining and using color themes.
+A theme is a subdirectory

 theme name.
-As for now, two themes are defined: light
+Currently, two themes are defined: light and dark.

 The quick start script creates and defines the light theme only.
 To use the dark theme: